 All Protocols Observed.

-On a final note, I want to once again welcome you all to this workshop and also congratulate everyone for been part of this great occasion.
-It is my hope that we all would leave here with a resolve to spread the word so that others can know about this resolution, what it says, why it is important and advocate for its implementation in Nigeria.
+On a final note, I want to once again welcome you all to this workshop and also congratulate everyone for being a part of this great occasion.
+It is my hope that we all would leave here with a renewed commitment to a peaceful nation.

 Thanks and God bless you.